-Business rates depend on your business property’s rateable value.
+Business rates depends on your business property’s rateable value.
 The Valuation Office Agency set rateable values.

 You can look at GOV.UK to find out how the Valuation Office Agency calculates rateable values for Business rates.